 Using his influence in the Formula One Constructors Association, Neerspach persuaded enough constructors to run a one-make support racing series.
 Soon afterwards in spring 1978, the Procar Championship was formed, taking place during the European part of the Formula One regular season.

-The looks of the Procar Series M1 were revised in order to achieve better aerodynamics, but the car didn’t depart much from its original design.
+The looks of the Procar Series M1 were revised in order to achieve better aerodynamics, but the vehicle didn’t depart much from its original design.
 On the front, the M1 Procar got a larger air splitter, and the back end got a huge aerodynamic wing.
 The wheel arches were widened to accommodate wider single-nut wheels and slick tires.

 As for the engine, Paul Rosche thoroughly reworked it to comply with Group 4 rules.
 The M88/1 got reprofiled camshafts, forged pistons, reworked connecting rods and galleries, larger valves, sliding throttles instead of butterflies and reworked exhaust manifolds, all totaling in a drastic power increase from 277 to 470 horsepower at screaming 9,000 RPM.